Seeking History Seeking History

 Over the next three days, from Thursday, April 27th to Saturday the 29th, the Brits steadily captured rebel position after rebel position.
 However, the urban fighting was brutal, with the British having to employ the use of armored cars, machine guns, and artillery to make gains against the entrenched rebels, at some points only able to secure buildings by tunneling through the walls of neighboring buildings to break into occupied structures.
 Innocent civilians trapped in the city center were caught in the crossfire, with groups being killed and outright executed by the British army for suspected assistance to lthe rebels.

 Finally, the GPO was evacuated by the rebels on the 28th, after heavy shelling and gunfire made the position untenable.
 The decision to surrender was made by Pearse and the rest of the IRB council (except for Clarke) on the 29th, realizing rebel forces were surrounded and outgunned, ordering all rebel positions to give up.
 By the surrender, 260 civilians, 143 Unionist or British soldiers, and 82 rebels were dead, with thousands of civilians and hundreds on each side wounded.
 Nearly 3,500 people were arrested, some for looting in the chaos of the rebellion, but around half were rebels.
 The British tried just under 200 people in secret military courts, against British law, with conflicts of interest being outright ignored.
 29 of the around 200 were sentenced to death, some of which were not leaders or did not kill anyone.
-Due to tension and growing outcry, bordering on levels of further rebellion, the British executed only 16 out of the 29 by firing squad or hanging, commuting the rest to prison, in an attempt to quiet the dissent.
+Due to tension and growing outcry, bordering on levels of further rebellion, the British executed only 16 out of the 29 by firing squad or hanging and commuting the rest to prison - in an attempt to quiet the dissent.
 Of the 16 executed, most of the leadership of the Rising were among them, including Pearse, Clarke, and the rest of the aforementioned leadership, except Eamon de Valera due to his possessing of American citizenship.

 While the British hoped to crush anti-unionist sentiments with the execution of the Easter Rising leadership, the opposite effect occurred.
 The Irish people were originally outraged by the violence and disruption of daily life caused by the uprising and turned against the rebels but as British atrocities during the rebellion, like massacres of unarmed male citizens, the use of human shields, summary executions, and the executions of the leadership after secret trials with no chance of defense came to light, public opinion shifted towards the rebels with massive public outcry occurring after the executions.
 Post execution of the leaders, support for republicanism and independence in Ireland grew, instead of declining like the British intended.
 These growing political feelings in the aftermath of the Rising, further stoked by the massive loss of Irish born soldiers in the Battle of the Somme later that year, are credited with leading directly to the Irish war of Independence in 1919-1921, which resulted in Irish victory and full independence from the British after 700 years.